 Join David Moore, Rossella Buono and other teachers for a week of learning and rejuvenation in historic Assisi.

-During the week-long Retreat participants can expect
+During the week-long Retreat participants can expect insight into:

 Applying the Alexander Technique for safe and effective yoga practice

 Altering poses to suit a wide range of structural issues, body-types, and flexibility

 How Hatha Yoga, Patanjali, and Buddhist insight practices relate to the Alexander Technique